top of page

 What percentage do personal injury lawyers charge?

-Can I change lawyers later?
-Yes, you are always free to change lawyers At the same time, switching lawyers can sometimes cause some delay in a case which means that careful selection at the start is preferable.
+Yes.
+Clients are generally free to change lawyers.
+However, switching lawyers can sometimes cause delays, which makes careful selection at the beginning preferable.

 How long do I have to hire a lawyer in Ontario?